What is the goal of this course?

 - Learn best practices for working in R/bioconductor (extensible to other datatypes)

-- Learn the basics of ‘data science’
+- Learn the basics of being a good ‘data scientist’

 - Learn how to report your analysis and results in a transparent and reproducible way